pablobm/laptop/README.md

 # pablobm's laptop setup script

-Currently only supports Debian Stretch.
+Only tested with Debian Buster.

 ## How to use